 Intracellular micronutrients are the micronutrients absorbed by your circulating white blood cells and red blood cells.

 Cellular micronutrient absorption is an important step in maintaining and promoting optimal functioning of all our cells.

 It is important to understand that, even though you may be consuming an adequate or healthy diet or supplements, your cellular intake levels of those nutrients may not be sufficient and may still provide risks for deficiencies and the disorders associated with them.

-Here are the vitamins and minerals that we will be testing for in the body:
+Here are the vitamins and minerals that will be tested for in the body: